dkelly255/PP4-Fantasy-Football-Centre/README.md

 - Typography

 For the Fonts on the site I am primarily using [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) for site content - As per the overview on Google Fonts [linked](https://fonts.google.com/specimen/Roboto?query=roboto), Roboto has a dual nature, with a mechanical skeleton and the forms are largely geometric.
 At the same time, the font features friendly and open curves.
-While some grotesks distort their letterforms to force a rigid rhythm, Roboto doesn’t compromise, allowing letters to be settled into their natural width.
+While some grotesques distort their letterforms to force a rigid rhythm, Roboto doesn’t compromise, allowing letters to be settled into their natural width.
 This makes for a more natural reading rhythm more commonly found in humanist and serif types.

 ![Roboto](readme/roboto.png)